the-fool/thomasruble.com/site/content/blog/dotnet-postgres-docker.md

     │
     ├───obj
     │
-    ├───Properties
+    └───Properties
 ```

 Notice that we used a Dockerized `dotnet` executable.
-If you already had the `dotnet` program installed on your OS, you could just use that -- or could you?
+Maybe you already had the `dotnet` program installed on your OS -- could you just use that?
+Perhaps.
 One concern is _which version_ of `dotnet` are you running?
-And if you udpate it for this project, would you then break your SDK for existing projects in your environment?
+And if you udpate your system-wide `dotnet` for this project, would you then break your SDK for existing projects in your environment?
+These are tough questions.
 Docker to the rescue.
 We were able to scaffold all this code through without needing to worry about platform-specific installation of `dotnet`.

 ### Scaffold Angular frontend